Pichincha / Imbabura

 Agricultural land around Ayora

-A large part of what makes Ecuador beautify and interesting cycling is the topography.
+Ayora, cycling towards Olmeda A large part of what makes Ecuador beautify and interesting cycling is the topography.
 We don't always get to wind along the valley floors.
-Sometimes we get caught with a climb.
+Sometimes we get caught with a climb -- or walk -- better to appreciate the views.
 Rural Ecuador

-village of Olmedo Left: A corner of the village of Olmedo, with the cemetery on the far hillside.
+Right: A corner of the village of Olmedo, the end of the asphalt road for the day, with the cemetery on the far hillside.

 elementary school in Olmedo.

 near Olmedo The roads around Olmedo are not too hilly.
-Mt Cayambe, Ecuador's third highest peak, is in the background (picture right).
-It is more spectacular in clear weather.
-We were having cloudy mornings and sunny afternoons. bicycling in Ecuador
+Mt Cayambe, Ecuador's third highest peak, is in the background (right).
+The landscape is more spectacular in clear weather, but the overcast made very comfortable cycling conditions. bicycling in Ecuador

 A boy rolls a hoop Left: A boy rolls a hoop -- a game that can be seen in Africa, Asia and the Americas.